rnkn/portfolio/_pages/about.md

 one wants to hire me.
 My greatest strength is my artistic integrity, which is indistinguishable from years of calcified rationalisation that anyone more successful than me has sold out.
-With my sharp critical eye, I'm able to find falt with almost everything.
+With my sharp critical eye, I'm able to find fault with almost everything.
 I inspire in others an unshakeable suspicion that I'm a fraud.

 Instead of film school, I studied philosophy.
 My aim was to understand the role